 Certificate of Added Qualification in Surgery of the Hand; American Board of Orthopedic Surgery

-Loryn W. Peterson, MD, received her medical degree from Brown University Medical School, Providence Rhode Island.
-She did her orthopedic surgery residency at the Mayo Clinic and completed a fellowship in hand and microvascular surgery at the University of Washington.
+Loryn W. Peterson, MD, received her medical degree from Brown University Medical School in Providence, Rhode Island after attending the Dartmouth-Brown Program in Medicine.
+She completed her orthopedic surgery residency at the Mayo Clinic and completed a fellowship in hand and microvascular surgery at the University of Washington.

-Dr. Peterson grew up in a medical family and became comfortable in the culture and customs of health care at an early age.
-She enjoys explaining confusing and sometimes anxiety-provoking problems in terms that people can understand, often using illustrations and models.
-She believes that good communication is essential.
+"I grew up in a medical family and became comfortable in the culture and customs of health care at an early age.
+I enjoy explaining confusing and sometimes anxiety-provoking problems in terms that people can understand, often using illustrations and models.
+I believes that good communication is essential.
 Medicine is not always black and white.
 Given the same information, individual patients may make very different choices.
-Some prefer the least invasive approach, wheras others may accept greater risk to accelerate their recovery.
+Some prefer the least invasive approach, whereas others may accept greater risk to accelerate their recovery.
 Many are concerned with minimizing time off work, particularly for unexpected injuries.
-Based upon the most up-to-date research, Dr. Peterson reviews all of the choices available and supports her patients in the preferred treatment.
-The doctor finds that informed patients who are empowered to make their own health care decisions have superior outcomes and satisfaction.
+I review all of the choices available and support patients in their preferred treatment.
+Informed patients who are empowered to make their own health care decisions have superior outcomes and satisfaction."

 American Society for Surgery of the Hand; American Academy of Orthopedic Surgeons; Ruth Jackson Society; Mayo Fellows Association; Dartmouth Alumni Association; Washington Women’s Foundation

 Running, skiing and hiking.

 - Swedish Issaquah